Dutch Oven Daddy

 Recipe FAQs

-Can I use all the whole egg, instead of just the whites?
+Can I use whole eggs instead of just the whites?

-Yes, decrease the amount to 3 full eggs.
-It will be a bit denser and not as white in appearance.
+Yes.
+Use 3 whole eggs instead of the whites.
+The cake will be a bit denser and not as bright white in appearance.

 Can I make this without eggs?

-Yes you can.
-The batter will be thicker, heavier, closer to a bread dough texture than a cake batter, but will cook up deliciously.
+Yes.
+The batter will be thicker and heavier, closer to a bread dough than a cake batter, but it bakes up deliciously.

 Can I use packaged almond flour instead of grinding almonds?